rutopio/EmojiSalon/README.md

 `COLR/CPAL v1` is an extended version of `COLR/CPAL v0`, designed to elevate the capabilities of color fonts, particularly in the realm of gradient colors.

 Currently, most modern web browsers support `COLR/CPAL v0` font format, however, WebKit, the engine behind Safari and all browsers (including third-party) on iPhone and iPad, does not provide full support for `COLR/CPAL v1` fonts.

 ## Copyright

 Your creation is based on [Twemoji](https://github.com/twitter/twemoji), license under [MIT](http://opensource.org/licenses/MIT) [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), and [Noto Color Emoji](https://github.com/googlefonts/noto-emoji), under the [Apache license](https://www.apache.org/licenses/LICENSE-2.0).

 You are free to use it for personal and commercial purposes.
 For more details and legal advices, please refer to the license of emoji sources.

-I don't claim any copyright over your creation.
+I do not own any copyright to your work.

 ## See More...